watson-developer-cloud/node-red-labs/basic_examples/alchemy_api_feature_extraction/README.md

 AlchemyAPI uses natural language processing technology and machine learning algorithms to extract semantic meta-data from content, such as information on people, places, companies, topics, facts, relationships, authors, and languages, see -> [http://www.alchemyapi.com/api](http://www.alchemyapi.com/api)

-## Get Alchemy API Key
-Before starting this section you will need to obtain an Alchemy API key, follow the steps documented [here] (http://blog.alchemyapi.com/getting-started-with-alchemyapi-on-bluemix).

 ## Lab Instructions
 Open your NodeRed application ( created in previous labs ) and add the Alchemy API Service to it.
 On your Node-RED application click on "Add a Service or API"